CostaBru/knapsack/README.md

 ## New subset sum knapsack algorithm

 It is simpler than others, because we can terminate execution once we have found a solution equal to knapsack size.
-This work proposes several improvments to reduce collection growing speed.
+This work proposes several improvements to reduce collection growing speed.

 In short, some new points and old points at some step, will not contribute to the optimal solution.
 The reason of it is the depth of execution tree and growing speed of the sum starting from current one.